 Now, f-stops, also known as f-numbers, are written like this:

 Note that every lens has a maximum aperture, which is the widest that the lens’s aperture can actually open.
-This is generally somewhere in the area of f/1.2 to f/5.6, though there are some lenses with unusually wide maximum apertures and some lenses with unusually narrow maximum apertures.
+This is generally somewhere around f/1.2 to f/5.6, though there are some lenses with unusually wide maximum apertures and some lenses with unusually narrow maximum apertures.

 Also note that every lens has a minimum aperture.
 This is usually in the f/22 to f/32 range, though I don’t ever recommend actually shooting at your lens’s minimum aperture; an optical phenomenon called diffraction will ensure that any shots taken at f/22 and beyond will turn out far too soft.